wellmorq/renderdoc-profiler-counters/README.md

     - Save it as `counters.csv`.

 ### 2. Visualize
-- Open `index.html` in any modern browser.
+- Open `RenderDocPerfTimeline.html` in any modern browser.
 - Drag & Drop `events.txt` and `counters.csv` into the respective header zones.
 - Load plugins (`BoundDetector.js`, `ShaderXray.js`) by dragging them into the plugin area or using the **+** button.

+### 3. Quick Start with Examples
+The repository includes `events.txt` and `counters.csv` which you can use as sample data to test the tool and its plugins immediately.

 ## Included Plugins